ets-labs/python-dependency-injector/docs/index.rst

                  their dependencies in formal, pretty way.

 *Dependency Injector* is a Python dependency injection framework.
-It was designed to be unified, developer's friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.
+It was designed to be unified, developer-friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.

-Key features of *Dependency Injector*:
+*Dependency Injector* framework key features are:

-- Easy, smart, pythonic style.
++ Easy, smart, pythonic style.
-- Obvious, clear structure.
++ Obvious, clear structure.
++ Extensibility and flexibility.
-- Memory efficiency.
++ Memory efficiency.
-- Thread safety.
++ Thread safety.
++ Documentation.
-- Semantic versioning.
++ Semantic versioning.

 Status
 ------